-Nine Waterfalls and Freshwater Swimming Spots in Tropical North Queensland to Cool Down at This Summer
+Nine Waterfalls and Freshwater Swimming Spots to Explore in Tropical North Queensland

-Get ready to slide and swing your way into some spectacular swimming spots this summer.
+Get ready to slide and swing your way into some spectacular swimming spots this autumn.

 in partnership with

-When it's hot and humid in the middle of summer you'll find us hurling ourselves into the nearest water source to take the heat off.
-And after the year we've all had, we're pretty keen to cool off somewhere extra special this summer.
+When it's hot and humid you'll find us hurling ourselves into the nearest water source to take the heat off.
+And after the past couple of years we've all had, we're pretty keen to cool off somewhere extra special in 2022.

 One place that is overflowing with waterfalls and crystal clear freshwater swimming holes is Tropical North Queensland.
-There's no better time to see the rainforest and its waterfalls truly thrive thanks to higher rainfall during summer.
-From natural rock waterslides to rope swings in the Daintree, there's no shortage of incredible ways to make a splash in the north this summer.
+Autumn is the perfect time to see the rainforest and its waterfalls truly thrive thanks to higher rainfall.
+From natural rock waterslides to rope swings in the Daintree, there's no shortage of incredible ways to make a splash and extend your summer in the north this year.
 Just make sure you always follow the advice from Queensland Parks and steer clear of out of bounds zones, flooded waters or dangerous areas so you're always swimming safely.

 SLIDE DOWN A NATURAL WATERSLIDE AT JOSEPHINE FALLS